HectorMacassa/SportyShoes/README.md

 •	CSS: to format the contents.

-•	Bootstrap: to use some CSS and JavaScript designs.

 •	Maven: to manage the project.

 •	Eclipse: to write and run the code.